basticks02/domains-lookup/README.md

-# Domains Lookup
+# Domains Lookup - Optimized + Benchmarking

-A simple benchmarking harness for domain availability checks.
-The `node/` folder contains both the baseline script (`lookup.js`) and an optimized high-concurrency variant (`optimized-lookup.js`) so you can compare their performance side by side.
+This project benchmarks domain availability lookups against the GoDaddy API.
+It ships with two Node.js implementations so you can measure the payoff from performance tuning:

+- `node/lookup.js` – baseline, sequential batches with conservative pacing.
+- `node/optimized-lookup.js` – high-concurrency runner that removes artificial delays, reuses connections, and retries politely, routinely finishing ~98% faster in real runs (e.g., ~48 s → ~0.81 s for 5 runs of 1,000 domains).

+The bundled Python harness runs both implementations with identical parameters, validates that their outputs match, and records comparative metrics for easy analysis.

 ## Setup